drshahizan/software-engineering/project/2-bootstrap/readme.md

 7. Make sure that your HTML code is well-structured, properly indented, and uses semantic HTML tags.
 8. Ensure that your portfolio is accessible and search engine optimized by using relevant meta tags and alt attributes.

+## An Overview of the File and Contents of Bootstrap"
+Bootstrap is a popular front-end web development framework that is widely used to create responsive and mobile-first websites.
+It is a free and open-source framework that includes pre-built HTML, CSS, and JavaScript components that help developers create websites quickly and easily.

+Bootstrap web templates are pre-designed website layouts that are built using the Bootstrap framework.
+They provide a solid foundation for developers and designers to create responsive and mobile-friendly websites without having to start from scratch.
+Bootstrap templates come with pre-built components such as navigation menus, buttons, forms, modals, and much more, making it easy to create a professional-looking website.

+Using a Bootstrap web template can save a lot of time and effort in website development, as it eliminates the need for designing and coding everything from scratch.
+It allows developers to focus on customizing the template to meet their specific needs, rather than starting from a blank canvas.
+There are many free and paid Bootstrap web templates available online, making it easy for developers to find a template that suits their project requirements.

+Bootstrap consists of several files that work together to create a responsive and attractive website.
+The main files in Bootstrap are:

+1. **HTML files: These are the main files that contain the content of your website.
+They use the Bootstrap CSS and JavaScript files to create the layout and functionality of the website.

+2. **CSS files: These files contain the styles that are applied to the HTML elements on the website.
+Bootstrap includes several CSS files, including a main CSS file and additional files for specific components.

+3. **JavaScript files**: These files provide interactivity and functionality to the website.
+Bootstrap includes several JavaScript files, including jQuery and Bootstrap-specific JavaScript files.

+4. **Fonts**: Bootstrap includes several fonts that can be used on the website, including the popular font family "Helvetica Neue."

+5. **Icons**: Bootstrap includes several icon sets, such as Glyphicons and Font Awesome, that can be used to add visual elements to the website.

+6. **Images**: Bootstrap does not include any images by default, but you can add your own images to the website as needed.

 ## Bootstrap web template
 The following are the steps to construct a Student Portfolio Showcase utilizing a Bootstrap web template: